slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On hiring and being hired

+*'He who works with his hands is a laborer.
+He who works with his hands and his head is a craftsman.
+He who works with his hands and his head and his heart is an artist.' -- St. Francis of Assisi*

 Trial most but only hire likable persons that «get shit done».
 Your goal in business should be to «fire» yourself and hire people who are better at your job than you are.
 To build an empire you must become a master at finding and hiring talent.